How to make a studio apartment into a home

 To really make your apartment feel like a home, try colour co-ordinating each area so that each section of your space feels separate.
 For example, add hints of blues to your living room, but keep your bedroom green.
 By doing so, even if it is through accessories and not paint, the apartment will flow better and feel homelier.

-It can be difficult in a studio apartment to separate your daytime activities from your night time.
-By placing your sofa at the end of the bed, it means that you are not looking at your bedroom area all day and can help separate the areas, whilst also bringing more structure to the apartment.
+It can be difficult in a studio apartment to separate your day and night time.
+By strategically placing your sofa means that you can separate your bedroom area and living area.

 Spread the light